aiven/devportal/docs/products/redis/concepts/high-availability-redis.rst

 Highly available business, premium, and custom service plans
 ------------------------------------------------------------

-If a Redis node fails and is a **standby**, node, the **primary** node continues to run normally, providing uninterrupted service to client applications.
-Once a new replacement standby node is ready and synchronized with the main, it replicates it in real time until the situation returns to normal.
+If a Redis node fails and is a standby node, the primary node continues to run normally, providing uninterrupted service to client applications.
+Once a new replacement standby node is ready and synchronized with the primary, it replicates it in real time until the situation returns to normal.

 When the failed node is a Redis **primary**, the combined information from the Aiven monitoring infrastructure and the standby node is used to make a failover decision.
 The standby node is promoted as the new primary and immediately serves clients.
 A new replacement node is automatically scheduled and becomes the new standby node.